datacraft-dsc/DEPs/12/README.md

       "prov:activity": "opf:617c906f-4f29-49d7-a111-ab0ff2bb0d45"
     }
   }
 }
 ```

-* Derivedby attribute (The source Entity from which the new Entity was derived).
+Derivedby attribute (The source Entity from which the new Entity was derived).
 This section must specify:

-- `prov:generatedEntity` : the entity that was generated.
+- `prov:generatedEntity` : The entity that was generated.
 Usually `opf:this`.
-- `prov:usedEntity`: the identifier of the entity that was used as an input to the activity.
+- `prov:usedEntity`: The identifier of the entity that was used as an input to the activity.
 If multiple entities were consumed, each one must be defined as a separate property.
 - This attribute is not mandatory for publish or import operations.

 Example:
 ```